St. Louis County Executive says reopening timeline could come this week

 The decision will be data-driven, Page said.

-“We both have a target of mid-May, but neither one of us are prepared to settle on any specific date yet.”
-Page said, referring to himself and Krewson.
+“We both [Page and Krewson] have a target of mid-May, but neither one of us are prepared to settle on any specific date yet.”
+Page said.

 Page reiterated how different the county is when it comes to the number of confirmed COVID-19 cases compared to the rest of the state.